Accessibility statement for www.ombudsman.wales / www.ombwdsmon.cymru

 Non-compliance with the accessibility regulations

-PDF documents should have titles that describe the topic or purpose of the page.
+• PDF titles: according to WCAG 2.4.2 Page titled, PDF documents should have titles that describe the topic or purpose of the page.
 Titles help users understand the topic without having to read the entire document.
+The title is missing from some PDF files on our websites.

-People with sight loss may not see an image clearly on a page.
-You need to use a text alternative to share the information.
+• Alternate text: People with sight loss may not see an image clearly on a page.
+According to WCAG 1.1.1 Non-text content, there must be a text alternative to share the information.
 The alternative text must describe the information or function represented by the image.
+In PDF documents images must tagged correctly with alternative text.
+Alt text is missing from some PDF files on our websites.

 What we’re doing to improve accessibility